AntonyLoose/react-native-good-navigation/README.md

 Responsive Design: It renders a tab bar on mobile and a sidebar on web and tablet, aligning more with native applications and enhancing user experiences by offering a consistent and responsive navigation interface.

+For more detail documentation view the README in the package folder.